From Expo Floor To VIP Dinners: AIBC Eurasia 2026 Unpacked

 Speaking of great networking – awards season is back – and we're holding not one, but two prestigious ceremonies as we roll out the red carpet for an elegant evening of accolades, networking, and charity.

 Taking place in the dazzling Al Baraha Ballroom at the Intercontinental Hotel Dubai Festival City, we're honouring industry leaders and technology providers at the Eurasia Awards on the 9th.
-This will be followed on 10 February by the AIBC Awards – celebrating groundbreaking innovators, visionary tech providers and cutting-edge projects shaping the global technology landscape.
+This will be followed on 10 February by the AIBC Awards – celebrating groundbreaking innovators, visionary tech providers and cutting-edge projects shaping the global technology landscape and recognizing leaders of crypto & blockchain.

 We're also proud to support the SiGMA Foundation's philanthropic projects with a charity auction.
 Guiding the evening's excitement is charismatic auctioneer Rick Goddard – guaranteeing an experience to remember.